piffaretti/o365_EmailValidator/README.md

 The best part?
 It remains undetectable by the blue team and there is no blocking or rate limit by MS! 😎

-You need the Tenant name, major part is companyname+corp or companyname+country code or just company name.
-You can try search oin google:
+You need the Tenant name, major part is companyname+corp or companyname+country_code or just company name.
+You can try search in google:

 "Companyname" site:sharepoint.com

-Example: Company name is CrazyPiffaretti and is located in Switzerland Porbabily names of tenant:
+Example: Company name is CrazyPiffaretti and is located in Switzerland

+Probably names of tenants:
-Crazypiffaretticorp
+* Crazypiffaretticorp
-Crazypiffaretti
+* Crazypiffaretti
-Crazypiffarettich (ch is the code of switzerland)
+* Crazypiffarettich (ch is the code of switzerland)